marypadalko/Facial_Expression_Recognition/README.md

 # Running a few ML models on the prepared data:

+RFC and XGBoost gave up to 41% accuracy on both test sets

 ![image](https://drive.google.com/uc?export=view&id=1LFwmIzFpPljpjcwIZWI4HU7kHMdJ77Ab)

 # And, finally, Neural Nets:

+Implemented CNNs and used VGG16 with some changes (MaxPooling, BatchNorm, Dropout).
+All models were trained using ReduceLROnPlateu, best result is 63.34 on Public Test and 63% on Private Test.

 ![image](https://drive.google.com/uc?export=view&id=1pquiOlMWezTFCxXZJOuIYAmzeeVFAHus)

+The results can be compared with the leaderboard from Kaggle competition here: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/leaderboard (Probably, it would be top-10)

 Credits: thanks Slidesgo, Freepik, Flaticon for design